 This lonesome mountain in the plains of Wyoming is a sacred site for several conflicting tribes of Native Americans: Arapaho, Crow, Cheyenne, Kiowa, Lakota, and Shoshone Indians.
 The mountain is open for visitors, however, the climbers are asked to back off the mountain in June as religious ceremonies are held during this month.

 Visiting information can be found in the National Park Service website, the legend of how it was created according to Native Americans and its formation are explained on Sylvans Rocks website, and a personal pilgrimage made to the mountain on The Green Mango Blog.

 The Guadalupe Mountains

-It is easy to visit Guadalupe Mountain – there is a hiking trail and information hiking trail map.
+It is easy to visit Guadalupe Mountain – there are a hiking trail and information hiking trail map.
 Sierra Blanca Mountain is in the Mescalero Apache Reservation territory, perhaps it is a good idea to consult the tribe before hiking it – official Mescalero Apache website.
-Oscura Mountain, unfortunately, is not open for visiting because it is a part of the US military’s White Sands Missile Range.
+Oscura Mountain, unfortunately, is not open for visiting because it is a part of the US Military’s White Sands Missile Range.
 Three Sisters (also known as Tres Hermanas) Mountains are accessible to the public (I did not find any information about visiting restrictions or national parks that these mountains belong to).
-Short overview of a hike there in 2018 can be found here.
+A short overview of a hike there in 2018 can be found here.
 And some interesting facts about the healing powers of the sacred Apache mountains – here.

 One more sacred mountain for Apache as well as Tonkawa and Comanche tribes is called The Enchanted Rock.
 It is in the state of Texas and the visiting information is in the national park website.